thirdweb-dev/react/docs/react.usebalance.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

+A hook to get the native or (optional) ERC20 token balance of the connected wallet.

 <b>Signature:</b>

 ```typescript